Which of the following best describes the 'induced fit' model of ... | Study Prep in Pearson+

 1

-Understand the concept of the 'induced fit' model: This model suggests that the enzyme's active site is flexible and can adjust its shape to accommodate the substrate more effectively upon binding.
-This is different from the 'lock and key' model, where the enzyme's active site is rigid and perfectly complementary to the substrate.
+Step 2: Learn about the 'induced fit' model.
+This model suggests that the enzyme's active site is not a rigid structure.
+Instead, it is flexible and can change its shape slightly to better accommodate the substrate upon binding.

-Analyze the first option: 'The substrate must have a perfect complementary shape to fit into the enzyme's active site.'
-This describes the 'lock and key' model, not the 'induced fit' model, so it is incorrect.
+Step 3: Compare the 'induced fit' model to other models, such as the 'lock and key' model.
+The 'lock and key' model assumes a rigid active site that perfectly matches the substrate, while the 'induced fit' model emphasizes flexibility and dynamic interaction.

-Analyze the second option: 'The enzyme is permanently altered after binding the substrate.'
-This is incorrect because enzymes are not permanently altered during reactions; they return to their original state after the reaction is complete.
+Step 4: Evaluate the options provided in the question.
+Eliminate incorrect choices by considering the nature of enzyme-substrate interactions.
+For example, enzymes do not bind substrates through permanent covalent bonds, nor do they rely solely on non-specific hydrophobic interactions.

 Watch next